Object Storage: S3, GCS and ABS

 *JSON Schema monitors are only supported in our AWS Redshift, Snowflake and GCP BigQuery integrations.

-Depending on the cloud file storage provider you are using there are multiple cloud warehouses you can use to create external tables.
+Depending on the cloud object storage provider you are using there are multiple cloud warehouses or lakes you can use to monitor your files.
 Monte Carlo is able to integrate with all of these cloud warehouses.

 |---|---|---|---|---|---|---|---|